-Fish: means fish, which as defined in the Fisheries Act, includes fish, shellfish, crustaceans, and marine animals, at all stages of their life cycles.
+Fish: means fish, which as defined in S.2 of the Fisheries Act, c.
+F-14, as amended, includes fish, shellfish, crustaceans, and marine animals, at all stages of their life cycles.

-Fish habitat: as defined in the Fisheries Act, means spawning grounds and any other areas, including nursery, rearing, food supply, and migration areas on which fish depend directly or indirectly in order to carry out their life processes.
+Fish habitat: as defined in the Fisheries Act, c.
+F-14, means spawning grounds and nursery, rearing, food supply, and migration areas on which fish depend directly or indirectly in order to carry out their life processes.